90% OFF On All Plans

 trading-inspiration | 27-10-25

 Trading with proprietary firms has opened the door for thousands of retail traders to access large amounts of capital without risking personal funds.
 But as your trading journey becomes more structured, tax questions inevitably follow.
-Many traders wonder whether the fees they pay for evaluations, subscriptions, and funded account maintenance can be treated as business expenses.
+Many traders wonder whether the fees they pay for evaluations, subscriptions, and funded trading account maintenance can be treated as business expenses.

 Understanding the rules behind trading income and expenses isn’t just about compliance — it’s about operating like a professional trader.
 Let’s explore how prop firm fees fit into the broader tax picture and what traders can do to handle them correctly.